Kaziksobo/summarizer_web_app/README.md

 # summariser

-Note - no compatble with python 3.10
+Note - not compatble with python 3.10

 ## Explanation